banlyslash/windsurf-playbook/docs/intro.md

 - [At-mention Tools](./productivity-tools/at-mention-tools) - Using @ mentions to access tools

 ### Model Selection
-- [Model Selection](./model-selection/model-selection) - Guidelines for selecting the appropriate model for your tasks
 - [Model Selection for Coding](./model-selection/model-selection-coding) - Specific guidelines for coding tasks
 - [Model Specialties](./model-selection/model-specialties-specialty) - Understanding the specialties of different models